civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 7. **Document and share learnings**: Help build collective knowledge about responsible use
 8. **Regularly reassess**: Technology and best practices are evolving rapidly

-These guidelines help organizations balance practical benefit with long-term sovereignty.
+These guidelines help organizations balance practical benefit with long-term self-determination.

 ## Conclusion

 Language models represent a profound technological shift with particularly complex implications for civil society.
 While these tools offer significant benefits for organizations with limited resources, they also present risks of creating new dependencies and reinforcing centralization of technological power.

-The Civil Society Technology Foundation advocates for a sovereignty-respecting approach to language models—one that leverages their benefits while working toward a future where such capabilities are available through community-governed, transparent infrastructure.
+The Civil Society Technology Foundation advocates for a self-determination-respecting approach to language models—one that leverages their benefits while working toward a future where such capabilities are available through community-governed, transparent infrastructure.
 This means making thoughtful choices today about how and when to use these tools, while supporting the development of alternatives that better align with civil society values.

 The path forward is neither uncritical adoption nor blanket rejection, but rather principled engagement that shapes these technologies to serve human agency, community autonomy, and distributed power—the core values that define civil society itself.